telerik/teststudio-docs/docs/automated-tests/data-drive-test/local-data-driven-test.md

 > __Tip__
 ><br>
 ><br>
-> For more information, see <a href="/features/data-driven-testing/manage-local-data" target="_blank">How to modify the built-in data table</a>.
+> For more information, see <a href="/features/data-driven-testing/manage-local-data" target="_blank">how to modify the built-in data table</a>.

 ## Bind the Data to the Test Steps